Sleepy Cat Cats Country Club OPENING HOURS:

 Q9.
 Are there any age restrictions for my cats?

-A. No, not really, if the cats are old enough to be owned/innoculated, then they're old enough to stay with us!
+A. We have discussed and looked at imposing an upper age limit, to help minimise the extent of any potential age-related complications, but we have not enforced one to date, this decision remains the preogative of the owner, but would be overidden by us, irrespective of age, should the cat appear unwell on coming to the cattery.
+So, if the cats are old enough to be owned/innoculated, then we consider they're old enough to stay with us!
+However please see Q26 for younger age limits in relation to neutering.
 Getting cats used to staying away when they're young makes it a lot easier in the years to come too - kittens adapt really quickly actually.
-Conversely, we have had cats stay as old as 22 yrs - although they tend to not go outside very much and more often have an internal only run, kittens often likewise.
+Conversely, we have had cats stay as old as 22 yrs - although they tend to not go outside very much and more often have an internal-only run, kittens often likewise.
+It is worth saying however, that as a cat gets older, its' immune system does become reduced and this may make it more susceptible to getting infections associated with being in high cat concentration areas, like a boarding cattery, an animal shelter, or simply by taking it for a checkup to your Vet.

 Q10.
 My cat is a very fussy eater?